salesforce/cloud-guardrails/README.md

-# Guardrails for Azure
+# Cloud Guardrails

-Guardrails for Azure allows you to rapidly cherry-pick security guardrails in the form of Azure Policy Initiatives.
+Cloud Guardrails allows you to rapidly cherry-pick security guardrails in the form of Azure Policy Initiatives.

 > Note: Microsoft and Azure are trademarks of the Microsoft group of companies.